caillouc/Fiche_EPFL/Software_security/Software_security.md

   * Instead of targeting a simple function, we can target a gadget
     * Gadgets are a sequance if instructions ending in an indirect control flow transfer
-    * Prepare data and envirinment so that pop instructions load data into registers
+    * Prepare data and environment so that pop instructions load data into registers
     * A gadget instruction frame consists of a sequence of 0 to $n$ data valuers and a pointer to the next gadget.
 The gadget uses the data values and